azizgharbi/nodePackageCheck.nvim/README.md

 # Usage

-- For the moment the plugin will return the latest verison of `Typescript` by running `require("npmPackageManager")`:
+- Currently, the plugin is in a work in progress state and it retrieves the latest version of Typescript by executing `require("npmPackageManager")`.

-- `I know so useless, but the work is in progress`.
+  While this feature may not be particularly useful at this stage, it is being developed further.

 # Contributing